Shelf Life Management Program Frequently Asked Questions

 Type I - are critical end-use items, the failure of which could endanger human life or cause major systems (such as an aircraft) to fail.
 Examples include preserved and packaged foods, medicines, heat dissipating coatings, some adhesives and sealing compounds.
 These items have a definite, non-extendible shelf life.
 They are marked with an expiration date, after which they must be properly disposed.
 The cataloging data for each Type I item will contain an alpha shelf-life code, such as C for three months, H for 12 months and M for 24 months.

 Type II, - items are those for less critical applications, and which can be reinserted periodically to determine their continued fitness for use.
 Most shelf life items fall into this category.
 Examples include paints, pens, adhesive tapes, chemicals, disinfectants, markers and cleaning supplies.
 They are marked with a reinsertion date, which may be extended several times, depending on established criteria and agency policy.
 The cataloging data for each Type II item will contain a numeric shelf life code, such as one or three months, four for 12 months, and six for 24 months.

 The item manager in the agency responsible for the Federal Supply Class normally makes the determination.
 Within GSA, he or she will be in the standardization/engineering office of a Federal Acquisition Service (FAS) Center.
 The determination is usually based on the manufacturer's recommendation and government experience with similar products.
 Only NSN items are assigned a shelf life code.

 Consider the assigned shelf life, the maximum acceptable age of the material when offered or delivered to the government (or both), and any special packaging or marking that may be required.
 This information will normally be specified in the technical description for NSN items.
 A minimum guaranteed shelf life may also be specified.
 Guidance for the age on delivery is given by the standardization/engineering offices in the "Standards Engineering Desk Guide."

-Federal Standard 123, "Marking for Shipment (Civil Agencies)" and MIL-STD-129 "Military Marking For Shipment and Storage" require that they be marked with the following:
+Both Federal Standard 123 (FED-STD-123) "Marking for Shipment (Civil Agencies)" and MIL-STD-129 "Military Marking For Shipment and Storage" require that they be marked with the following: